citybridge/Touchpoint/README.md

 - **Bug reports** — If something breaks in your environment, open an issue with your TP version
 - **SQL improvements** — Got a better query?
 Submit a PR with a clear explanation
-- **Real-world feedback** — Tell me what's missing or what's confusing — that shapes the roadmap more than anything
+- **Real-world feedback** — Tell me what's missing or what's confusing as that shapes the roadmap more than anything

 ---